-Hotel Normandy Le Chantier
+Hotel Normandy Le Chantier,

-The daring transformation of a parisian palace
+the daring transformation of a

-transformation of a Parisian palace
+Parisian palace

 At 7 Rue de l’Échelle, just metres from the Louvre and the Palais-Royal, a grand Parisian hotel has stood the test of time under the gaze of passers-by.
 Behind the exposed metal sheets and temporary partitions, the Hôtel Normandy Le Chantier is undergoing a spectacular transformation that can be seen every day.
 Originally a palace at the end of the 19th century and a strategic location during the war, the establishment is now continuing its transformation while remaining open and operational.
 A stunning setting awaits, comprising restaurants, a wine bar, lounges and renovated rooms, with a full reopening announced for 2027.